 Have you been injured by a reckless driver?
-If so, you should meet immediately with an experienced Fort Wayne car accident attorney.
+If so, you should meet immediately with an experienced Fort Wayne reckless driving attorney.
 You might be able to sue and receive compensation for your injuries and finally hold a reckless driver accountable for his actions.

 EXAMPLES OF RECKLESS DRIVING